<a href=”[slp_location url]”[slp_location name]</a>

 A shortcode is a special label inside of square brackets that is used within WordPress pages and posts to display the output from a plugin.
 You place a shortcode within the text of your page or post and the plugin will “do it’s magic”.

-Note: WordPress Plugin API update 4.2.3 effects shortcodes with filtered styles which will not be recognized when stored between quotes.
+Note: As of WordPress Plugin API update 4.2.3 effects shortcodes with filtered styles which will not be recognized when stored between quotes.

 The [storepage] shortcode is used by the Pages and Power add ons to render live location data on a location (store) page.
 The template is set under the Pages / Settings tab in the Initial Page Features group via the Page Template setting.